A New Writing Adventure

 I found that downsizing the number of blogs I had built to be a bit difficult since I had put quite a bit of time and effort on these blogs/sites.
 It was like letting go of an acquaintance, not quite a friend yet but definitely still difficult to do.
 I have to admit that besides writing or blogging, I really enjoy building websites, it lets my artsy creative hat take over.

+I also incorporated a page for smoothies from a previous site I owned for the moments when a tasty and healthy break may be needed.
 Right now, I’m mostly concentrating on my Tidbits Website being that this will be the “future launching pad” for the books that I plan on writing.
-I did also incorporate a page for smoothies and one to "Humor Your Cat", both were parts of my previous sites.
 The idea is to downsize enough so I have more free time to actually write.

 As I learn how to sharpen my writing skills, the Kindle book formatting and book selling process, I so far have read: